 Old Jay, as most of the crew referred to him, was a kind and patient man.
 After hearing a lot of my thoughts, he looked directly into my young eyes and said, “what progress” I stopped, I stammered, and stuttered.
 I felt his words go right to my core.
 He laid out exactly how the more things changed the more they stayed the same; the rich get richer and the poor have to fight to, hopefully, keep up at all, and the middle class, mostly, have to pay for everything to actually grow the country.

-That huge epiphany that Jay hit me between the eye owns with that day has helped me realize these thousands and thousands of days later that the only progress that happens for us humans in this life is inside our skin, inside our hearts and minds, inside our conscious awareness.
+That huge epiphany that Jay hit me between the eyes with that day has helped me realize these thousands and thousands of days later that the only progress that happens for us humans in this life is inside our skin, inside our hearts and minds, inside our conscious awareness.
 This is where we can make that connection deep within us ……….
 There, if granted by God’s grace we can rise to rule our own world that our creator has laid in our hands, I wrote a song about that many years ago titled, The Lord’s Gonna Put a New Man in Your Shoes or just “SHOES”.